ktustanowski/DurationReporter/README.md

 2. Watch2 1001ms 33.27%
 3. Watch3 1001ms 33.27%
 ```
-But if you replace default reporting algorithm with slightly modified version (just add `\((report.beginPayload as?
+But if you replace default reporting (check below) algorithm with slightly modified version (just add `\((report.beginPayload as?
 String) ?? "")` when reporting actions) you will see this:
 ```
 🚀 Video - 3009ms
 1. Watch 1007ms 33.47% Sherlock S01E01
 2. Watch2 1001ms 33.27% Sherlock S01E02
 3. Watch3 1001ms 33.27% Sherlock S01E03
 ```
+You can pass as a paylod literally anything.

 ## Grouped reporting
 Events gathers actions so instead of just knowing how long did whole application configuration take we can do this:
 ```